chutrunganh/Stock-Trading-Platform/app/backend/src/utils/seedStockPrice/README.md

 pip install -r requirements.txt # Install the needed library
 ```

-After successfully installing the dependencies without any errors (in case of errors, mostly it will be Python version incompatible with the libraries, you can try to install each library manually without using `requirements.txt`), you can choose to run the Python script directly or use the `stockManager.js` interface for a more user-friendly experience.
+After successfully installing the dependencies without any errors (in case of errors, mostly it will be Python version incompatible with the libraries, you can try to install each library manually without using `requirements.txt`), you can choose to run the Python script `stock_fetcher.py` directly or use the `stockManager.js` wrapper interface for a more user-friendly experience:

-Incase you want to run the script directly, there will be some parameters you can specify when running the script as follows:
+- Incase you want to run the script `stock_fetcher.py` directly, there will be some parameters you can specify when running the script as follows:

 ```bash
 #Fetch data for Apple for the past 30 days (default range)